mukhtar-github/react-advanced/README.md

 #### tutorial/3-conditional-rendering/setup/1-multiple-returns

-In Javascript, the first return in a function overriddes the subsequent returns that follows.
+In Javascript, the first return in a function overrides the subsequent returns that follows.
 You can setup the whole application inside one component.
 It's about if a condition is not met, then you have your default to return.

 Example is when loading a user's page, and if not found then the default signing up page loads instead.
+So if we didn't set up the the condition, the fisrt return will be the only one loading.

 ### useEffect and Conditional Rendering Corresponding Projects